rklymentiev/py-for-neuro/chapters/chapter3.md

 <codeblock id="03_03">

 - to get the `avg_ses1` you can select the column first, and then specify the filtering condition.
-After this is done you can apply `.mean()` function on a resulted Series;
+After this is done you can apply `.mean()` function on a resulting Series;
 - to get the `avg_ses2` you can specify the condition in a **row** selection (in other words, what columns should `.loc` take) and a column name in a **column** selection.
 This will result again in Series.

 </codeblock>